ludejia/CapstoneProject/Analysis_Code.md

 “Townhouse” repsents townhouse only.

-Below we could see the total number of each type and the average price per square meter distribution.
+Below we could see the total number of each type and sold price distribution.

 ![](Analysis_Code_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->![](Analysis_Code_files/figure-gfm/unnamed-chunk-8-2.png)<!-- -->